teriyake/AskOwl/readme.md

 # :zap: :computer: :zap: Tri-Co Hackathon 2023 :zap: :computer: :zap:

-*This is a sample submission repository for Tri-Co Hackathon 2023.
-You can use this repo as a template for your repository, or create your own repo and add this README.md file with the following information about your team*
+A submission repository for Tri-Co Hackathon 2023.
 ## AskOwl

 *Your name here! & best way to contact you all during the Hack*